arpcard/card-live-dashboard/README.md

 ./run-dev
 ```

-Note, as per the [Dash documentation][dash-deployment] (which references the Flash documentation) it is not recommended to run the development (built-in) server for a production machine since it doesn't scale well.
+**Note**: As per the [Dash documentation][dash-deployment] (which references the Flash documentation) it is not recommended to run the development (built-in) server for a production machine since it doesn't scale well. **Important**: also, since debug mode is turned on this will expose certain information about the underlying server.
+Please do not use development mode in production.

->While lightweight and easy to use, Flask's built-in server is not suitable for production as it doesn't scale well and by default serves only one request at a time.

 # Tests